 We at Hunker love learning new ways we can make our home sparkle, from all-natural DIY soaps, sprays, and scrubs to gleaning tips from those who are beyond obsessed with cleaning.
-However, there are some ideas on how to clean everything in your home, from walls to wood furniture, that are pretty out there, but don't let that scare you!
-It'll be hard to resist trying at least one, if not all, of our wacky cleaning methods just to see for yourself how you could take a mere banana peel and use it to polish leather.
-Or, how your existing rubber kitchen gloves could serve double duty and painlessly remove pet hair from fabric.
-Have we peaked your curiosity yet?
-Then, read on...
+However, there are some ideas on how to clean everything in your home, from walls to wood furniture, that are pretty out there — but don't let that scare you!
+It will be hard to resist trying at least one, if not all, of these wacky cleaning methods just to see for yourself.

 Video of the Day